Afnisse/webapp-docker/readme.md

 * support windows and mac
 * add configuration variables for php version, mysql version and redis
 * add support for other frameworks like wordpress, drupal..
-* make it easy to migrate an existing website to ronin
+* make it easy to migrate an existing website to webapp-docker
 * improve development and production configuration
 * allow developer to pick a revese proxy: nginx, apache2 or haproxy.
 * add an option for sql script path, to import the sql dump, instead of copying /var/lib/mysql